FrejMellberg/memo/README.md

 # memo

-A Small program for making memo's from the command-line Made during an introductary course in C-programming at Nackademin.
+A Small program for making memo's from the command-line.
+Made during an introductary course in C-programming at Nackademin.